 Vicki has more than 20 years of financial management and operational experience with 501(c)3 nonprofit, educational, and healthcare organizations.
 She is a member of the North Carolina Association of Certified Public Accountants.
 Vicki received her Bachelor of Arts in Accounting from North Carolina State University and her Master of Business Administration from Duke University – The Fuqua School of Business.
 She serves on the Orange County Nursing Home Advisory Committee and is an avid volunteer in the local elementary reading program.
 Vicki is honored to work with an exceptional team that is dedicated to making every child’s dream of a permanent, safe, and loving family come true.

-As Vice President – Operations, Hector oversees Human Resources, Marketing, Business Development and Advocacy, Support Services and Facilities.
+As Vice President – Operations, Hector oversees Human Resources, Marketing, Support Services and Facilities.
 Hector spent 30 years in the financial services industry with Wachovia Corporation, now Wells Fargo, retiring as an executive vice president in human resources.
 He served on CHS’s Board of Trustees for more than 20 years including Board Chair from 1995 to 1998.
 He took a leave of absence from life membership on the board to join CHS in his current role.
 He now serves on the Board of Guilford College, The Board of Visitors at UNCG, and the Advisory Board of Wake Forest University.
 Hector is dedicated to the mission, vision, and values of CHS, and he takes great pride in the love and quality of care provided by the devoted CHS staff.
 His own life has been enriched by the adoption of a beautiful granddaughter.